swiss-territorial-data-lab/proj-hetres/README.md

-# Automatic estimation of the health state of beech trees in the canton of jura using airborne imagery and LiDAR point cloud
+# Automatic estimation of the health state for trees based on airborne imagery and LiDAR point cloud

 This project provides a suite of Python, R and Octave/Matlab scripts allowing the end-user to use Machine Learning to assess beech tree health grade based on orthophoto and LiDAR point cloud.